 How Care Team Works

-- Care Team receives a referral from concerned Hawkeye faculty or staff.
+- Care Team receives a referral from someone concerned about a student.

 - Care Team meets to evaluate student needs and concerns.

 - Care Team reaches out to the student and plans a supportive course of action.

 - Care Team will follow up with faculty or staff as needed.

 - The Care Team will work with the student until no additional concerns are presented.